 Because it will make you a better lover!
-No really.
-Well at least it might increase your sex drive – I can’t vouch for how good you’ll be.
-The reason being is that when we become more relaxed – parasympathetic nervous system dominant – we look to repair ourselves, digest our food and start thinking procreating to expand the population.
-If we’re in the middle of running away from stuff the last thing on your mind is getting jiggy with it!
+Well at least it might increase your sex drive at least.
+The reason being is that when we become more relaxed – parasympathetic nervous system dominant – we look to repair ourselves, digest our food and start thinking about procreating to expand the population.
+If we’re in the middle of running away from stuff the last thing on our mind is getting jiggy with it!

 Hopefully you can see what I’ve done there.
-I’m working on your motivation to actually do the breathing exercises we’re working towards.
+I’m working on your motivation to actually do the breathing exercises to help yourself.
 There’s a really nice article here from Psychology Today with more health based motivation as to why you should look to get your diaphragm and vagus nerve feeling happier about life.

 For those of you working in big business there’s another great TED Talk by a gentleman by the name of Max Strom here.
 He does a lot of work going into big corporations extolling the virtues of breathing exercises and helping them to work more efficiently and make better decisions.
 Simply by working breathing exercises into the culture of the business.